What Are the Options for Heroin Addiction Treatment?

 Frequently Asked Questions

-Frequently asked questions about heroin addiction treatment include:
+Frequently asked questions about heroin addiction treatment and drug addiction include:

 1. Does Insurance Cover Heroin Addiction Treatment?

 Many health insurance plans cover some or all of the costs of heroin addiction treatment.
-However, it is essential to check with your provider to determine what type of coverage you have and any restrictions that may apply.
+However, it is essential to check with your provider to determine your coverage type and any restrictions that may apply.

 2. Are Medications Used in Heroin Treatment?